Realxeng/flex/README.md

 # FLEX Discord Bot
 A Discord Bot aimed to help the flight sim community by providing various information for flight simulation.
-This project mainly focus on VATSIM pilot community and thats is also where most of the information provided is retrieved from.
+This project mainly focuses on VATSIM pilot community.
+Hence, thats is also where most of the information provided is retrieved from.

 For budgeting purposes, FLEX Bot is built to run in Cloudflare Worker platform running the free license.